PertevMeric/PostgreSQLDataInjector/README.md

 PostgreSQLDataInjector is a java rapplication that can INSERT your data to desired postgreSQL table, with a delimiter option.

-Also you can IMPORT data from a table, and run a SHELL COMMAND from the application.
+Also you can EXPORT data from a table, and run a SHELL COMMAND from the application.

 Program can access your both remote and local database, as configured in app.config file.